Using wild cards

 - Choose EditFind from the menu bar, or click the Find button on the toolbar (Ctrl+F).

 - The Find and Replace dialog box opens.

-- Click on Find Next.
-The records with the first occurrence of the matched text displays, or the Office Assistant tells you no matched records were found.
+- Click Find Next.
+The records with the first occurrence of the matched text displays, or the Office Assistant tells you that no matched records were found.

 - Click Cancel if you found the record you're searching for.
 The Find and Replace dialog box closes.